lizschuk25/QOLAE-Clients-Dashboard/ClientsDashboard/docs/ClientREADME.md

 ## 📋 Overview

-The QOLAE Portal is a secure, GDPR-compliant platform for managing Independent Neuropsychological Assessment (INA) workflows.
+The QOLAE Portal is a secure, GDPR-compliant platform for managing Immediate Needs Assessments (INA) workflows.
 All critical documents are secured on blockchain infrastructure for immutability and audit trail purposes.

 ### Key Features